pawlo0/stock_viz/readme.md

 ---

-The main goal of this assignment was to take the provided code and use it with a different source and visualise it in different ways than the ones covered during video lessons.
+The main goal of this assignment was to take the provided code and use it with a different source and visualise it in different ways than the ones covered during video lessons using the [vis.js](http://visjs.org/) tool.

 As expected, the hard part of this assignment was to retrieve and manipulate data.
 I choose an excel file living in http://www.dripinvesting.org/tools/tools.asp.
 That implied using the collectionFS package and the netanelgilad:excel package to parse excel files.
 Must say it was a good practice for future needs on these packages.